ampproject/amphtml/extensions/amp-list/amp-list.md

 Optionally, `amp-list` supports a placeholder and/or fallback.

 - A *placeholder* is a child element with the `placeholder` attribute.
-This element is shown until the `amp-list` is loaded.
+This element is shown until the `amp-list` loads successfully.
+If a fallback is also provided, the placeholder is hidden when the `amp-list` fails to load.
 - A *fallback* is a child element with the `fallback` attribute.
 This element is shown if the `amp-list` fails to load.

 Learn more in [Placeholders & Fallbacks](https://www.ampproject.org/docs/guides/responsive/placeholders).
 Note that a child element cannot be both a placeholder and a fallback.